z-Wind/rucash/README.md

 <br/>

-rucash provides a simple interface to GnuCash files stored in SQL (sqlite3, PostgreSQL and MySQL).
+rucash provides a simple interface to GnuCash files stored in xml and SQL (sqlite3, PostgreSQL and MySQL). xml file should be decompressed to real xml file.
 ## Example
 ```rust
 let book = rucash::Book::new("sqlite://money.gnucash").unwrap();